bmizerany/doozerd/doc/cluster.md

 slot to become available.
 In the event of a cal slot becoming available, slaves will attempt to lock the right to take over that responsibility.

-## Bootstrapping
+## Clustering Forward

-For a cluster to start, it needs either an initial CAL process for others to attach to, or a *Doozer Name Service*.
+There are two methods for creating a doozer cluster.
+The first is without a Doozer Name Service, also known as DzNS (doozness).
+The second is with DzNS.

 A `doozerd` started without being given another `doozerd` process to attach to, will start life as the only CAL in a cluster of one.
 A `doozerd` that is attached to a cluster starts life as a slave.
+Slaves observe changes to the `/ctl/cal` directory so they may attempt to set the contents of an empty file to their identifier and upgrade to a CAL.

+### Clustring without DzNS

 Start the initial CAL: